Good sex is really simple. That’s what makes it so complicated.

 3. Slow down.

 As you feel yourself coming close to orgasm, slow your breathing and surf the sensations.
 Your breathing directly influences your climax and can control it very effectively; normally when you’re close to orgasm your breathing becomes faster and shorter, you might even begin to hold your breath.
-Recognize when this is happening and breathe slower.
+The secret to edging (also called orgasm control) is being able to recognize when this is happening and breathe slower.
 This alone will delay your orgasm, and result in a more satisfying climax.